Gerald Desmond Bridge

 The Gerald Desmond Bridge was a 1968 through arch bridge that carried five lanes of Ocean Boulevard from Interstate 710 in Long Beach, California, west across the Back Channel to Terminal Island.
 The bridge was named after Gerald Desmond, a prominent civic leader and former city attorney for the City of Long Beach.
-In October 2020, a new cable-stayed bridge named Long Beach International Gateway replaced the old Gerald Desmond Bridge due to insufficient vertical clearance for shipping, Demolition of the old bridge is expected to be completed in 2023.
+In October 2020, a new cable-stayed bridge named Long Beach International Gateway replaced the old Gerald Desmond Bridge to allow taller container ships to access the ports.
+Demolition of the old bridge began in July 2022 and was completed in August 2023.

 Historical crossings

 Prior to 1944, the only road access to Terminal Island was via Badger Avenue (later Henry Ford Avenue, after an assembly plant that was built on the island) over the Henry Ford Bridge.

 1944 pontoon bridge

 The first bridge linking the eastern end of Terminal Island and Long Beach was an unnamed "temporary" pontoon bridge constructed during World War II to accommodate traffic resulting from the expansion of the Long Beach Naval Shipyard.
 The pontoon bridge was intended to last six months, but was not replaced until 1968, 24 years after it had opened.
 Depending on the level of the tide, road traffic had to descend 17 to 25 ft below the level on the shore.
 When marine traffic required the bridge to open, traffic delays of up to 15 minutes could occur.
 An estimated seven people died after driving off the pontoon bridge.